dankinsoid/VDAnimation/README.md

 ## Description
-This repository provides declarative way to describe animations
+This repository provides a new declarative way to describe animations

 ## Example